programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 * `-i destEarth.m4v` = specifies the input file
 * `-ss 00:01:00` = sets start point at 1 minute from start of file
 * `-to 00:04:45` = sets end point to 4 minutes and 45 seconds from start of file
-* `-c:v copy` = copy the video stream directly, without re-encoding
+* `-c:v copy` = copy the video stream directly, without transcoding
 * `-an` = tells FFmpeg to ignore audio stream when writing the output file.
 * `destEarth_Mars_video.mp4` = specifies the output file